frankschae/Control-of-Stochastic-Quantum-Dynamics-with-Differentiable-Programming/README.md

 The repository contains different examples for the control of a single qubit:

-    - SDE control based on full knowledge of the state of the qubit and a continuously updated control drive using continuous adjoint sensitivity methods, see
+    - SDE control based on full knowledge of the state of the qubit and a continuously updated control drive using continuous adjoint sensitivity methods, see [the file](./continuously-updated-control/Control.jl).

-    - SDE control based on full knowledge of the state of the qubit and a piecewise-constant control drive using a direct AD approach, see
+    - SDE control based on full knowledge of the state of the qubit and a piecewise-constant control drive using a direct AD approach, see [the file](./piecewise-constant-control/Control.jl).

-    - SDE control based on the record of the measured homodyne current and a piecewise-constant control drive using a direct AD approach, see
+    - SDE control based on the record of the measured homodyne current and a piecewise-constant control drive using a direct AD approach, see [the file](./homodyne-current/Control.jl).

     - ODE control (closed quantum system) based on full knowledge of the state of the qubit and a continuously updated control drive using continuous adjoint